+Project Name CHDO- Rental Housing

+Target Area Countywide

+Goals Supported Rental Housing

+Needs Addressed Housing Development and Reconstruction

+Funding HOME: \$80,526

+19 Description Provide funds to a CHDO organization for operating funds/acquisition/development/construction of rental housing.

+Target Date 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities Estimate the construction of 4 HOME assisted unit to benefit 4 Estimate the construction of 4 HOME assisted unit to benefit 4 household.
+Estimate the number and type of families that will benefit from the proposed activities Estimate 1 households will be assisted with acquisition/development/construction of rental housing

 Location Description TBD

-Planned Activities Acquisition/Development/Construction of rental housing.
+Planned Activities CHDO set-aside for Operating funds/Acquisition / Development/Construction of rental housing

 Project Name Down Payment Assistance Program

 Target Area Countywide

 Goals Supported Homeowner Housing

 Needs Addressed Housing Assistance - Homeownership

-20 Funding HOME: \$100,000
+Funding HOME: \$50,000

-Description Provide funding for first-time homebuyers purchasing primary homes for owner occupancy.
+20 Description Provide funding for first-time homebuyers purchasing primary homes for owner occupancy.
 Eligible applicants are low and moderate-income at 80% or below the median income countywide.
 Assistance provided to a homebuyer will be in compliance with the HOME affordable homeownership limits for the area provided by HUD.
 Eligible applicants will be funded on a first come first serve basis.
 At a minimum application packages will be available at Mobile County offices.

-Target Date 6/30/2020
+Target Date 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities An estimated 7 low/mod income homebuyers will be assisted with this activity.
+Estimate the number and type of families that will benefit from the proposed activities An estimated 5 low/mod income homebuyers will be assisted with this activity.

 Location Description TBD

 Planned Activities Provide funding for first-time homebuyers purchasing primary homes for owner occupancy.
 Eligible applicants are low and moderate-income at 80% or below the median income.

+21 Project Name Rental Housing Program

+Target Area Countywide